jhades/angular2-rxjs-single-atom-example/README.md

-# Angular 2 RxJs Sample App
+# Angular 2 RxJs Redux-like sample App

 This repository is an example of how to build a Flux/Redux-like Angular 2 application using RxJs and Functional Reactive Programming.
 This application has a single atom of state, and is based upon two constructs: